Figure

 A century of texts on the contemplative life that systematically address the stages of spiritual growth, from beginner to advanced practitioner.

-Theodoros the Great Ascetic (also called Theodore of Edessa) contributed a structured century of spiritual texts that follows the familiar progression: the practical life of purifying the passions, the contemplative life of perceiving God in creation, and the theological life of direct communion with the divine.
+His century of texts follows the familiar progression — the practical life of purifying the passions, the contemplative life of perceiving God in creation, and the theological life of direct communion with the divine — but with unusual clarity about what distinguishes each stage.
+He is a teacher who has watched enough students to know where they typically get stuck and where they typically fool themselves.